TarcisioPhilips/Gym-API/README.md

 # Gym-API

-In this project we will develop an API for a app like Gympass or TotalPass using SOLID and tests.
+In this project we will develop an API for a app like Gympass or TotalPass using SOLID and tests!

 ---